gkashin/Graphics_Editor/README.md

 ```

 ## Features
-This app allows you draw with next simple actions:
+This app allows you to paint using the following simple actions:
 * Draw with a pencil
 * Choose different colors
 * Erase something bad